alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 ### Accessibility

 No magic or "hacks" here.
-To get the maximum score on the **Accessibility** audit, you just need to follow the exhaustive list of requirements from [this document](https://web.dev/lighthouse-accessibility/).
+To get the maximum score on the **Accessibility** audit, you just need to follow the exhaustive list of requirements from [web.dev/lighthouse-accessibility](https://web.dev/lighthouse-accessibility/).

 I will try to sum up the main ones here: